Sammy Gravano

-At the time, Gravano was among the highest-ranking members of the Five Families, but broke his blood oath and cooperated with the government.
+At the time, Gravano was among the highest-ranking members of the Five Families to break his blood oath and to cooperate with the government.
 As a result of his testimonies, Gotti and Frank LoCascio were sentenced to life imprisonment without the possibility of parole in 1992.
 In 1994, a federal judge sentenced Gravano to five years in prison; however, since Gravano had already served four years, the sentence amounted to less than one year.
 He was released early and entered the U.S. federal Witness Protection Program in Colorado, but left the program in 1995 after eight months and moved to Arizona with his family.

 In 1997, Gravano was consulted several times for the biographical book about his life, Underboss, by author Peter Maas.
 In February 2000, Gravano and nearly 40 other ring members—including his wife Debra, daughter Karen and son Gerard—were arrested on federal and state drug charges.

 In 2001, Gravano and his son, Gerard, were indicted on mirror charges with the federal government.
 In 2002, Gravano was sentenced in New York to twenty years in prison.
 A month later, he was also sentenced in Arizona to nineteen years in prison to run concurrently.
 Additionally, Gravano was sentenced to lifetime supervised release and a $100,000 fine.
 He was released in September 2017.

 On the day of his sentencing in 1994, federal authorities stated as a result of Gravano's testimony, there had been "37 convictions, nine people awaiting trial, eight people resigned from the unions as a result of Gravano's cooperation."
 They also said that Gravano was indirectly responsible for even more convictions, as his actions had encouraged others to become witnesses against the Mafia.